 #2: Supplements or medication.
 No additional preparation is usually necessary, unless it's complicated.
 We do not charge a fee to administer supplements or medication.
 If your dog is on medication for a contagious disease, please contact us to reschedule the training for when he's well.

 #3: Proof of current vaccinations.
 We require Bordetella with 1 year.
 Rabies and a Parvo/Distepmer combo are required to be current within 3 years.
 We need printed documentation from your vet, or labels on paper with a date.
 Handwritten records, including a folded card from your vet, are not sufficient unless the vial labels are attached and dated.
 Most vet receipts have the date last given or next due summarized at the bottom, which is simple and sufficient.

 #4: Flea control information.
 We need to know what product you're using.
-We have Frontline Plus available for $20 (or $15 each if you enroll multiple dogs), but prefer they're on something before coming in.
+We have Frontline Plus available for $20 (or $15 each for 2+ dogs), but prefer they're on something before coming in.
 You can often obtain a free sample from your vet.
 Any product acquired through a veterinarian is acceptable.
 The only over-the-counter products we accept are Frontline, Advantage, Advantix, and Pet Armor.
 We do not accept flea collars or budget brands.
 Capstar is not acceptable since it kills fleas on a dog for immediate relief, but has no lasting effect.
 We are very firm on this policy, even if you know your dog does not have fleas.
 This is for every dog's safety, including yours.